AlbyCosmy99/PaginaWebRebeccaSantegidi/README.md

 🎉 **Life is an event, make it unforgettable!**

 TRE-EVENTS is a website project created for the **"Web Tools and Data Management" university course** for the client Rebecca Santegidi.
-The platform showcases the services of an **event organization agency**, combining style, elegance, and usability.
+The platform showcases the services of an **event organization agency**.

 ---